Why perform Windows Server 2012 R2 restore from backup?

 Step 4.
 If your old disk is damaged, please tick Restore system to other location as well and select new hard drive or partition on it in the following window.

 Step 5.
 At this Operation Summary interface, have a confirmation and click Start Restore to perform Windows Server 2012 R2 recovery.

 You can select Shut down PC or Restart PC during the System Restore Progress.

-If your computer cannot boot, you need to boot your computer from a previously created recovery disk at first.
+If your computer cannot boot, you need to boot your computer from a previously created recovery disk first.
 All the steps are the same, but with a different environment.

-Make the new disk bootable
+How to make the new disk bootable

 Step 1.
 Restart your computer to BIOS and set the new disk as the first boot device.

 Step 2.
 Go to the BIOS Mode under the Boot tab and check if it matches with disk type.
 If not, switch to Legacy BIOS or UEFI.